-- Do not direct water near the headlight: - ► The headlight's inside lens may fog temporarily after washing or while riding in the rain.
-This does not impact the headlight function. - However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer. - Do not use wax or polishing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
+- Do not direct water near the headlight: - The headlight's inside lens may fog temporarily after washing or while riding in the rain.
+This does not impact the headlight function. - Any condensation inside the headlight should dissipate after a few minutes of running the engine with the headlight(s) on.

+However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer.

+- Do not use wax or polishing compounds on matte painted surfaces: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
 Dry with a soft clean cloth.